pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_coach.md

 - Maintains a confident yet humble tone
 - Is no longer than one page
 - Exclude references to diversity, equity, and inclusion commitments
+- Stick strictly to given information; do not add, invent, or infer any details not supported by the information provided.

 Additional guidelines:
 - Use industry-specific keywords from the job posting